 The Best Swimming Holes in Vermont

 While Vermont is generally known for maple syrup and cheese, tons of swimming holes in Vermont are fantastic days out.
-Vermont offers mesmerizing landscapes, including hike trails and fishing spots.
+Vermont offers mesmerizing landscapes, including hiking trails and fishing spots.
 It is a state for all seasons and offers many activities tourists can enjoy.
+For us, Vermont’s swimming holes are a major attraction.

 This post may contain affiliate links.
 Please read our disclosure and privacy policy for more information.